-Like NEPA, the state environmental policy acts require impact statements to consider alternatives.
-The state courts have required the consideration of alternatives such as a mass transit alternative to a highway, Though an alternative route for a transmission line.
-Although the California Supreme Court has insisted on full compliance with the alternatives requirement, that is in the little NEPA does not have to duplicate what is contained in a comprehensive plan.
-A comprehensive plan had addressed the critical land use issues in that case, and the court held that an environmental impact report should not ordinarily reconsider or overhaul fundamental land use policy.
-The consider of the court had that an environmental impact report should not ordinarily reconsider or overhaul fundamental land use policy.
+Like NEPA, the state environmental policy acts require impact statements to consider alternatives.312 The state courts have required the consideration of alternatives such as a mass transit alternative to a highway,313 and an alternative route for a transmission line.314 Although the California Supreme Court has insisted on full compliance with the alternatives requirement,315 it also held that environmental analysis under its little NEPA does not have to duplicate what is contained in a comprehensive plan.
+A comprehensive plan had addressed the critical land use issues in that case, and the court held that an environmental impact report should not ordinarily reconsider or overhaul fundamental land use policy.316 g.

-g.
 Adequacy and Effect of an Impact Statement

-The state courts have applied the "rule of reason" adopted by the federal courts when reviewing the adequacy of impact statements.
-In some states, however, the courts have reviewed the adequacy of impact statements more rigorously than they are reviewed in the federal courts.
-For example, New York's highest court held that its statute did not require an agency to reach a "particular result," but also held that it imposed "far more" action-forcing and substantive requirements than the federal law.
-However, courts in that state may not second guess an agency's choice, which may be overturned only if arbitrary, capricious, or unsupported by substantial evidence.
+The state courts have applied the "rule of reason" adopted by the federal courts when reviewing the adequacy of impact statements.317 In some states, however, the courts have reviewed the adequacy of impact statements more rigorously than they are reviewed in the federal courts.
+For example, New York's